gigascience/gigadb-website/docs/developers/CURATOR_TOOLS_BASTION.md

 $ cd ../files-metadata-console/tests/_data/dropbox/user5
 ```

+> [!NOTE]
+> In the gigadb.org live environment, developers need to create user drop boxes on the EFS using the `./make_dropbox.sh` script on the file server which also creates the FTP account for authors to upload files.

 Now create the readme file for dataset 102498 using the information that has been uploaded into the database:
 ```
 $ ../../../../../readme-generator/createReadme.sh --doi 102498